tfsumon/byteboltsec-hugo-test/content/english/blog/data-leak-protection-software.md

 ---
 ## What causes data leaks

-Before we talk about the components of a data leak prevention strategy, it's important to first understand what causes data leaks in the first place.
+Before we talk about the components of a data leak prevention strategy, what are the major cuases of data leaks in the first place?

 Data leaks are caused by a number of factors.
 These range from [human error](https://www.breachsense.com/blog/data-breach-human-error/) to technical vulnerabilities.